PeterMarshall29/book1/_sources/jupyternotebooks/basic_ideas_and_definitons.md

 ## Variables
 A computer programme that can only perform arithmetic on {term}`literal` values written into the original programme code would not be very useful.

-Instead programmes must be able ask for the numeric values that are to be used in the calculations.
+Instead, programmes must be able ask for the numeric values that are to be used in the calculations.

 This requires the computer to store the number, and to be able to identify and manipulate it later.